cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/batch/cube.rst

 .. rubric:: Description

-Batch Sink that writes to a Cube dataset.
-This BatchCubeSink takes a StructuredRecord in, maps it to a CubeFact, and writes it to the Cube dataset identified by the name property.
+A BatchCubeSink that takes a StructuredRecord in, maps it to a CubeFact, and writes it to the Cube dataset identified by the name property.

 If Cube dataset does not exist, it will be created using properties provided with this